What Is Fibromyalgia?

 With meditation, you allow your thoughts to take a break from daily analytical routines and live in the moment.
 Meditation produces brain waves consistent with serenity and happiness, which help to relieve anxiety.
-Meditation provides nourishment for your soul, satisfies inner spiritual hunger, and helps you develop your ability to pay attention to all areas of life without distraction.
+Meditation may provide nourishment for your soul, satisfies inner spiritual hunger, and helps you develop your ability to pay attention to all areas of life without distraction.
 Fibromyalgia patients may also be able to control their flare-ups and reduce pain.
-Preliminary findings suggest that a meditation-based stress-reduction program is effective for patients with fibromyalgia.
+Preliminary findings suggest that a meditation-based stress-reduction program is effective for some patients with fibromyalgia.

 Benefits of meditation include the following:

 - Hinder the central nervous system's ability to recognize pain

 The outlook for patients with fibromyalgia is generally quite good.
 It is important to note that fibromyalgia is not an organ-threatening illness.
 Those patients with an approach to treatment that involves optimal understanding of the condition, as well as sleep improvement, stress reduction, and exercise, tend to do best.

 The following are tips to help cope with fibromyalgia:

 - Take up yoga, meditation, or other activities to reduce stress